githubsatelliteworkshops/codeql/javascript.md

     ```
     </details>

-1. Find the last parameters of the jQuery plugin functions that you identified in the previous step.
+1. Find the last parameter of the jQuery plugin functions that you identified in the previous step.
 These parameters are the plugin options.

     <details>
     <summary>Hint</summary>